nik09877/CS_Vault_Personal_Notes/Work/TCS/InstaBiz UK/Learning/Flutter.md

 	- To provide a layer of abstraction between the UI and the domain logic
  - Which design pattern is commonly used in clean architecture to separate the layers?
 	- Dependency Injection
+- What is the purpose of models in clean architecture?
+	- To encapsulate the business logic and data.
 - `blurRadius` should be 2 or 1.5 times the `offset`.
 - Keep `Padding` and `Margin` and `SIzedBox(height:)` as 16 mostly.
 ```dart